Things to Do in Arizona - July 2026

 Event dates, times and locations are subject to change.
 Some events require tickets or may charge fees for attendance.
 Please check with event organizers before attending.

-May 31st - June 1st and daily from June 6th - Snowbowl's Scenic Gondola Ride -Snowbowl, Flagstaff Take in the dramatic scenery of northern Arizona from a bird's eye view by riding Snowbowl's Scenic Gondola Ride.
+***Ongoing - Snowbowl's Scenic Gondola Ride -Snowbowl, Flagstaff Take in the dramatic scenery of northern Arizona from a bird's eye view by riding Snowbowl's Scenic Gondola Ride.
 From the top, enjoy glimpses of the Grand Canyon, panoramic scenery of the Red Rocks in Sedona, and the impressive volcanic field around Flagstaff.
 Enjoy interpretive talks, hikes, rounds of disc golf, or treat yourself to lunch with a view at Agassiz Lodge Restaurant.
 The chairlift ride is 25 minutes each way, offering great opportunities for photography, wildlife observation, or just enjoying the peaceful atmosphere of the San Francisco Peaks.
 When lunchtime rolls around, make your way back to the base area for a delicious home-style meal!
 A free disc golf course and many hiking trails are available at the base of the chairlift and around the peaks, as well.
-DAILY: 10 a.m. - 4 p.m. from June 6th.
-Various prices depending on the day.
+DAILY: 10 a.m. - 4 p.m..
+Various prices depending on the day - the sooner you buy the better the deals.
 928-779-1951 or http://www.arizonasnowbowl.com

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------